 We are NOT proposing book banning.
 In fact, our libraries remove hundreds of books each month from shelves to make way for new books.
 Those removed books are not "banned."
 But they were removed because of someone making a judgment about the value of the books.

-What we ARE proposing is the establishment of sensible and reasonable community standards.
-We the residents of Botetourt County deserve input into what is added and what is removed to better serve our community and our community standards.
+What we ARE proposing is for our libraries to respect and follow the community standards shared by the majority in the County.
+We the residents of Botetourt County deserve input into what is added and what is removed in our libraries.

 And this is not about free speech.
 The Supreme Court has ruled that the First Amendment does not protect obscenity (1973 Miller case).
 And the Court ruled in 2003 (US vs. ALA) that “libraries have wide discretion to exclude pornography and other sexually explicit material” and that “a library’s interest in protecting its minor patrons from harmful sexual materials is not only legitimate, but compelling.”